-(v) Promotion to exchange information and opinions between involved parties (risk communication)
+- (5) Promotion to exchange information and opinions between involved parties (risk communication)

-By utilizing the websites, their official SNS (social networking service) accounts and any other means, the MHLW and quarantine stations will actively provide the general public with easy-to-understand information about their efforts for ensuring the safety of imported foods, and will hold sessions for information exchange and facilitate risk communication.

-(i) Provision of information about the monitoring plan, etc.

-Quarantine stations will communicate the notices concerning the monitoring plan, inspection orders, the enhancement of inspections and other measures widely among importers, customs brokers and bonded warehouse operators with an aim to facilitate the smooth implementation of the monitoring and guidance under the Plan.
+By utilizing the websites, their official SNS (food safety information twitter, etc.) accounts and any other means, the MHLW and quarantine stations will actively provide the general public with easy-to understand information about their efforts for ensuring the safety of imported foods, and will hold sessions for information exchange and facilitate risk communication. - (i) Provision of information about the monitoring plan, etc.Quarantine stations will communicate the notices concerning the monitoring plan, inspection orders, the enhancement of inspections and other measures widely among importers, customs brokers and bonded warehouse operators with an aim to facilitate the smooth implementation of the monitoring and guidance under the Plan.